-The Nurture Programme – Infant Health and Wellbeing has been developed with the aim that every parent receives the best possible advice, information and support from conception to the child’s third birthday so that each one of these babies gets the best possible start in life.
-The Nurture Programme (2016 – 2019) is funded by The Atlantic Philanthropies.
-The grant is managed by the Katharine Howard Foundation, the programme of work is delivered by the Health Service Executive and its related agencies and implementation support is provided by the Centre for Effective Services.
+The Nurture Programme – Infant Health and Wellbeing was developed with the aim that every parent receives the best possible advice, information and support from conception to the child’s third birthday so that each one of these babies gets the best possible start in life.
+The Nurture Programme (2016 – 2019) was funded by The Atlantic Philanthropies.
+The grant was managed by the Katharine Howard Foundation, the programme of work was delivered by the Health Service Executive and its related agencies and implementation support was provided by the Centre for Effective Services.

 On becoming pregnant, parents can expect to meet health professionals on a minimum of 25 occasions by the time they celebrate their child’s third birthday.
 This is made up of contacts with Maternity, General Practice and Primary Care services.
 Under the Nurture Programme, a range of service development initiatives were designed to ensure that parents are given relevant, clear, consistent, timely and evidence-based information and advice on each of these visits.
 In other words, to make every contact count.

-Some of the key developments being advanced under the Nurture Programme include:
+Some of the key developments advanced under the Nurture Programme include:

 - A new parenting and child health website for parents and for healthcare staff (mychild.ie launched December 2018)

 - Information and supports during pregnancy and early childhood strengthened and standardised.
 (My Pregnancy, My Child 0-2 Years and My Child 2-5 years books launched December 2018)

 - Universal access to the Child Safety Programme to guard against accidental deaths and unintentional injuries